-Specify a different auxiliary VDisk and issue the command again.
+Specify a different auxiliary VDisk and reissue the command.

 CMMVC5959E There is a relationship that already has this name on the master cluster.

 There is a relationship that already has this name on the master cluster.

 CMMVC5960E There is a relationship that already has this name on the auxiliary cluster.